lovac42/Cardistry/README.md

 0 = disable
 200 = about 10 young cards daily (200/20, that is 200 young/learning/new cards spread across 20 days).

+Please note that parent's new card limit must be larger than child's subdeck limit as Anki enforces parent deck limits first.